craws/OpenAtlas/install/upgrade/upgrade.md

     sudo service apache2 restart

 ### 7.12.0 to 7.13.0
-There is already a 7.13.0 database_upgrade script but because the database version isn't raised yet, it won't be executed.
-See for more details there but the database version will be raised before the release.
+7.13.0.sql is needed but will be taken care of by the database upgrade script.

 ### 7.11.x to 7.12.0
 A code base update (e.g. with git pull) and a webserver restart is sufficient.